Chapter 10: Angular Implementation with DI

 | Framework | Approach | Type Safety | Testability | |-----------|----------|-------------|-------------| | React | Direct import or Context | Manual | Good (can mock imports) | | Vue | Direct import or provide/inject | Manual | Good (can mock imports) | | Angular | InjectionToken + DI | Built-in | Excellent (DI system) |

 Winner: Angular.
-The DI system provides superior type safety and testability.
+The DI system provides superior type safety and testability, independent of the reactivity layer.

 10.6.3 Template Syntax